Select a membership level

 Views expressed here are mine.
 I do not receive funding or commission from any organization, nor represent/endorse any products relevant to collision prevention: I enjoy being able to critique them freely.
-While my content may show up through Washtenaw Safe Passage, Detroit Audubon's Safe Passage program, or the Bird Center of Washtenaw, it is with permission rather than endorsement.
+While my content may show up through Washtenaw Safe Passage, Detroit Audubon's Safe Passage program, or the Bird Center of Michigan, it is with permission rather than endorsement.

 I do: Have state & federal permits through local academic collections.

 I do not: Keep any dead birds.
 They go to research collections.

 I do: Assist people in finding bird rehabbers (Animal Help Now!) or permitted collections.

 I do not: Do rehab or rescue, accept injured birds, or accept out-of-state birds, alive or dead.

 Because I promise a warm fuzzy feeling in return for your contribution.
 Amazon wish lists can help with zip loc bags and brown paper bags, but the bulk of the costs come from color copies, time and travel.
 Turns out self-funding isn't easy!

 I serve as a volunteer on 3-4 nonprofit boards at any given time, and forming a board for a one-person info-hub seems excessive.
 But, maybe someday?
 This is an odd niche and its reach is global, so there's plenty of room for growth eventually!

 Is there any Just Save Birds Merch?